summonholmes/feh-sh-animate/README.md

 $ mv example.gif example_dir
 $ ./fehsh.sh example_dir slow
 ```
+* After conversion, the .gif file will be moved to the parent folder

 ### 2. Run on an existing set of converted .png images
 ```